 One such undertaking would be to develop a third IDEF(0) model that links those of the Appraisal and Preservation Task Forces.
 The Appraisal Task Force's model may be described as constructed from the viewpoint of the preserver exercising the role of selecting electronic records for preservation, while the Preservation Task Force's model may be described as constructed from the viewpoint of the preserver exercising the role of preserving electronic records.
 The third model would take the viewpoint of the preserver given its responsibility for coordinating both processes.
 This effort would not be merely academic.
 A substantial result that should be expected from constructing the third model would be articulation and clarification of the feedback loop between selection and preservation.
-Currently, when appraisal identifies a body of electronic records.
+Currently, when appraisal identifies a body of electronic records as having enduring value, information is needed about the feasibility of preserving the records.
 In the case where the preservation system has the capability and capacity to preserve the records, confirmation of this fact may be all that is needed to reach a selection decision.
 However, most cases will require more extensive communication between the preservation and selection processes.
 For the records to be preserved successfully, the two processes must reach complete agreement on terms and conditions for transfer of the records from the active system to the preservation system or, alternatively, from the state of active or open records to the state of closed, inactive, preserved records.
 These terms and conditions prescribe the initial steps in the preservation strategy.
 Where the preservation system does not have the capability or capacity of preserving the records, there should be additional communication between the two processes concerning requirements, alternatives, costs, and other related factors.
 Furthermore, to develop an adequate preservation strategy for a body of records, preservation management will need information about the appraiser's benchmark assessment of authenticity as soon as it is available.

 It does not appear that the "Preserve Electronic Records" model needs to be modified in any substantial way to accommodate the benchmark and baseline requirements produced by the Authenticity Task Force.
 The Benchmark Requirements Supporting the Presumption of Authenticity of Electronic Records do not apply to the records themselves nor to the preserver.
 Rather, they are criteria that the appraiser should use to assess authenticity when selecting records for preservation.
-The result of applying the benchmark requirements is information articulating a presumption of this information as part of the chain of preservation.
+The result of applying the benchmark requirements is information articulating a presumption of authenticity.
+The "Preserve Electronic Records" model provides for receipt and preservation of this information as part of the chain of preservation.
 This model also provides an opportunity for updating the assessment when records are examined as part of the process of bringing them into the preservation system.
 The Baseline Requirements Supporting the Production of Authentic Copies of Electronic Records do apply to the records and to the preserver, but they are largely contextual in character.
 The "Preserve Electronic Records" model can satisfy these requirements as it stands, although it would probably be beneficial to make this more explicit.